NeighborhoodCompass/2.0/src/data/meta/census/mCOB.md

 ## Commercial Certificates of Occupancy
-Commercial Certificates of Occupancy
+Commercial Certificates of Occupancy per Sq.
+Mile

 ### Why is this important?
 Certificates of occupancy are issued for completed renovations or new construction.
 Newly completed commercial COs indicate recent investment in real estate (an economic benefit to a neighborhood) and additional new commercial space, which is both an opportunity for local business growth and potential for improved access to core needs and employment.
+Areas with significant investment and significant low income and renting populations may be vulnerable to displacement.

 ### About the Data
 COs included here are the following types: business, mercantile, factory industrial, and mixed use commercial.
 The count of these per neighborhood or blockgroup is divided by the area in square miles within the City/County Inspections districts.